Inquire Lab

 Building the Next Generation of Cyber Defenders

-We are excited to invite you to our Cybersecurity Workshop, designed for IT professionals and related fields.
+We are excited to invite you to our Cybersecurity Workshop, designed for professionals across industries and related fields.
 This intensive five-day program, sponsored by Oklahoma Office of Homeland Security and FEMA, aims to equip participants with essential cybersecurity skills to tackle modern security challenges effectively.

 With cyber threats evolving at an unprecedented pace, organizations must strengthen their cybersecurity posture to protect sensitive data and infrastructure.
 This workshop provides hands-on training, expert-led discussions, and real-world scenarios to ensure participants gain practical, actionable knowledge.